 There are several GitHub apps which is capable of running powerful checks against the code changes in the repository.
 Apps that perform continuous integration, code linting, or code scanning services and provide detailed feedback on commits.

-Azure Pipelines are way matured compared to GitHub Actions.
+Azure Pipelines are way matured compared to GitHub Actions (👈 this may change in the future).

 But yes, a complete switch to GitHub from Azure DevOps might be possible by replacing Azure DevOps pipelines with GitHub actions.
 But people mostly hate change when things are working fine with the current setup.
 So one step at a time in terms of change.